Italy honors slain ambassador, bodyguard and prays for Congo - WTMJ

 Cardinal Angelo De Donatis, the pope’s vicar for Rome, presided over the solemn funeral at the Santa Maria degli Angeli basilica that was attended by Premier Mario Draghi, top lawmakers, representatives of the armed forces and relatives of the young men.

 Ambassador Luca Attanasio and Carabiniere paramilitary officer Vittorio Iacovacci were killed Monday north of Goma when an armed group stopped them as they travelled in a two-car convoy to a World Food Program school feeding project.
-WFP’s Congolese driver, Moustapha Milambo, was also killed in the attack.
+The WFP’s Congolese driver, Moustapha Milambo, was also killed in the attack and was buried in Goma on Tuesday.

 In his eulogy, De Donatis decried the “stupid and ferocious” attack and said it was right that Italy, Congo and the community of nations weep over such violence that “tore Luca and Vittorio from this world.”